 Our three programmes, the Middle Years Programme (MYP), the Career-Related Programme (CP) and the Diploma Programme (DP) in the Secondary School are authorised by the International Baccalaureate Organisation (IBO) and the CIS.
-The aim of these programmes is to develop internationally minded people, who, recognising their common humanity and shared quardianship of the planet, help to create a better, more peaceful world.
-IB learners strive to be inquirers, knowledgeable, thinkers, communicators, principled, open-minded, caring, risk-takers, balanced and reflective.
+These programmes aim to develop internationally minded people, who, recognise their common humanity and shared guardianship of the planet, help to create a better, more peaceful world.
+IB learners strive to be inquirers, knowledgeable, thinkers, communicators, principled, openminded, caring, risk-takers, balanced and reflective.